Calling Test

 Stephen Covey said it best: "If the ladder is not leaning against the right wall, every step we take just gets us to the wrong place faster."

-Many successful people climbed relentlessly — only to reach the top and realize the view was not what they wanted.
+Many successful people climbed relentlessly — only to reach the top and realize the view wasn't what they wanted.
+The fix isn't climbing harder.
+It's choosing the right wall before you start climbing.

 3. Nobody Tells You the Emptiness Comes After the Achievement

+Before the promotion, you think: once I get this, I'll feel fulfilled.
 Then you get it.
 And for a few weeks, you do.
-Then the emptiness returns — now with the added confusion of: "I have everything I wanted.
-Why am I still empty?"
+Then the emptiness returns — now with the added confusion of I have everything I wanted.
+Why am I still empty?

-4. Your Deepest Impact Usually Happens Off the Resume
+4. Your Deepest Impact Usually Happens Off the Résumé

-The board meeting did not change anyone's life.
-The 2 AM conversation with your friend who was ready to give up — that changed everything.
+The board meeting didn't change anyone's life.
+The 2 a.m. conversation with your friend who was ready to give up — that changed everything.
+The deal you closed didn't matter eternally.
+The teenager you mentored for three years — that mattered forever.

-Successful people wish they had invested more in the off-resume moments.
+Successful people wish they had invested more in the off-résumé moments.
 Because those are the ones that last.

 5. Your Pain Was the Preparation — Not the Detour

+The wound drove the success.
+But it didn't drive the purpose.
 What they wish they knew: your pain is raw material for your calling.
 It is not something to outrun.
 It is something to redeem.
+The very thing you've been running from may be the key to the most meaningful work you'll ever do.

 6. Saying No Is More Important Than Saying Yes

 Successful people are good at saying yes.
-That is how they got where they are — saying yes to opportunities, promotions, projects, and growth.
+That is how they got where they are — saying yes to opportunities, promotions, projects, growth.

 What they wish they had learned earlier: the most purposeful people say no to almost everything so they can say yes to the right thing.
+Every yes to something that doesn't align with your calling is a no to something that does.
+Your time and energy are finite.
+Guard them.

 7. You Cannot Find Purpose by Thinking — Only by Living